-Sometimes emergencies occurs whenever it is a life threatening or smaller incidents, it is good to know that help is just one call away.
+Sometimes emergencies occur; whether it is a life threatening situation or smaller incidents happen, it's good to know that help is just one call away.

-But who do you need to call in different kind of emergencies and situations?
+But who do you need to call in different kinds of emergencies and situations?

-Here are 4 crucial numbers down below, that you need to know, depending on your emergency.
+Here are 5 crucial phone numbers in Denmark that you need to know, depending on your emergency.

 Once you call this number, remain on the spot (unless it is too dangerous) and wait for help.

-Usually they will ask for your CPR-number, position and description of the emergency.
+Usually the operator will ask for your CPR-number, position and description of the emergency.

 Only use this number for highly critical emergencies, so you don’t block other callers.